 Call for Participation

-The Cities of Philadelphia and Meridian (Mississippi) and the National Education and Empowerment Coalition, Inc. are proud to co-sponsor the Eighth Annual National Civil Rights Conference.
-This exciting and informative conference will be held in Philadelphia/Meridian, Mississippi and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.
+The Cities of Philadelphia and Meridian (Mississippi), Miami University, the Coushatta Tribe of Louisiana and the National Education and Empowerment Coalition, Inc. are proud to sponsor the Tenth Annual National Civil Rights Conference.
+This exciting and informative conference will be held in Oxford, Ohio and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.

-The National Civil Rights Conference will coincide with (1) the Annual Mississippi Civil Rights Memorial Service: an annual event remembering and honoring the three slain civil rights workers (James Earl Chaney, Andrew Goodman and Michael Schwerner) and other Mississippi civil rights movement participants; (2) memorial activities on the grounds of the Mt.
-Zion United Methodist Church; and (3) memorial activities on the grounds of the Mt.
+The National Civil Rights Conference will coincide with the Mt.
+Zion United Methodist Church's Annual Memorial Services remembering and honoring James Earl Chaney, Andrew Goodman, Michael Schwerner and many other civil rights movement participants, and [2)] memorial activities on the grounds of the Mt.
+Zion United Methodist Church and the Mt.
 Nebo Baptist Church.

-The National Civil Rights Conference is soliciting papers, panel sessions, and workshops for the June conference.
-The conference theme is Rise, Advocate, Educate, and Cooperate: Making A Way Out of No Way.
-Although the program committee welcomes papers, panels and artistic productions on any aspect of human and civil rights, priority will be given to submissions directly related to the conference theme.
+The National Civil Rights Conference's Planning Committee is soliciting papers, artistic productions, panel sessions and workshops for the June conference.
+The conference theme is Rise, Advocate, Educate, and Cooperate: The Challenge of Change.
+Although the program committee welcomes papers, panels, workshop and artistic productions on any aspect of human rights, social justice and civil rights, priority will be given to submissions directly related to the conference theme.

-Conference attendees and program participants are required to register for the conference.
+Conferees and program participants are required to register for the conference.
 Registration includes admission to all sessions and exhibit halls, and daily keynotes.
-Service-learning training/registration (10 to 20 instructional hours or 1.0 to 2.0 CEUs) will be offered (at a small fee) to registered participants and specific audiences such as teachers and education leaders.
-Registration information and materials will be posted on the following website: http://civilrightsconference.com.
+Service-learning training/registration (10 to 20 instructional hours or 1.0 to 2.0 CEUs) will be offered (at a small fee) to registered teachers and education leaders.
+Registration information can be found on the conference website: http://civilrightsconference.com.

-Contact the planning committee chair (firstname.lastname@example.org) or visit the conference website for additional conference information.
+Contact the planning committee chair (firstname.lastname@example.org) or visit the conference website for additional information.